 Even if the decks take a while to sell, they have a long shelf life.
 The residual income will help support my creative projects and eventually fund my philanthropic aspirations.
 After the deck is sent to the printers, I plan to start a series of oil portraits of all the Presidents of the United States, from Trump to Washington.

-I have opened orders to sell my new deck of cards, The American Game.
-I have changed the cards several times and I am on 4 different redesigns for the entire deck.
-The deck officially will be released on Thanksgiving, which is when all pre-sale orders will ship.
-Thank you so much for supporting my artwork and designs, I will have the entire deck on my portfolio soon with watermarks.
+I have changed the cards several times, and I am on 5 different redesigns for the entire deck.
+The deck was officially released on Thanksgiving, which is when all pre-sale orders shipped.
+Thank you so much to everyone for supporting my artwork and designs; if you have any thoughts or comments on the designs, please email me at mattszal@gmail.com.

 In light of Judge William P. “Bill” Brandt’s military service, I have removed the last press release about him in honor of Armistice Day.
 One of the officers I was close with and who I designed things for in the Department of the Army (with U. of S. Carolina back in 2017-18) emailed me that Judge Brandt served in the United States Air Force for several decades.